jadecobra/python_tdd_exercises/source/exceptions/exception_handling/exception_handling_programs.rst

   - ``except Exception`` - if **calling** ``a_function()`` raises ``Exception`` return ``'failed'``
   - ``else`` - if **calling** ``a_function()`` does NOT raise ``Exception`` return ``'succeeded'``

-  the :ref:`try statement<how to use try...except...>` is how I think of `Test Driven Development`_ or the scientific method
+  the :ref:`try statement<how to handle Exceptions>` is how I think of `Test Driven Development`_ or the scientific method

   -  Try something
   -  if it fails, try something else